Kim Soo-im

 Kim Soo-im (1910-1911 – abt.
 June 25, 1950) (Note: All but one source reports her birth year as 1911.
-Jessica Kim, her grandaughter, reports in her journal article that it is 1910.
+Jessica Kim, her granddaughter, reports in her journal article that it is 1910.
 Her death date is always reported as June 1950.
 Many report it as around the time the Korean War started, which was on June 25, 1950.
 Some state June 24 and some June 25.
 Shindonga News reports that the declassified Baird files state it was on June 28.) was an accused communist during the Japanese colonial period and the military government era, and a woman executed in South Korea on charges of being a spy for the Democratic People's Republic of Korea.
-She worked as an employee of the US Military Government in Korea and an interpreter at the US Embassy in Korea, and was accused of providing various confidential information to Lee Kang-guk and the Workers' Party of South Korea.
+She worked as an employee of the US Military Government in Korea and an interpreter at the US Embassy in Korea, and was accused of providing various confidential information to Yi Kang-guk and the Workers' Party of South Korea.
 She was arrested by investigative authorities in April 1950, sentenced to death on June 15, and shot by firing squad right around the start of the Korean War.
 However, there is controversy over whether she was a spy.
 She is often called the Korean Mata Hari.

 Life and work

 Born in Kaesong, Gyeonggi Province, she struggled financially from a young age.
-He parents divorcced early in her life.
+He parents divorced early in her life.
 Her stepfather resented her, and sold her to a local farmer at age 11.
 Her biological father found out about this, brought her back, and got her into high school.
 She completed her studies with the help of foreign missionaries.
 She excelled in English conversation and interpretation.

-After graduating from Ewha Womans University with a degree in English Literature, she met and lived with communist Lee Kang-guk.
+After graduating from Ewha Womans University with a degree in English Literature, she met and lived with communist Yi Kang-guk.
 Using her fluent English, she worked as an interpreter for an American at Severance Hospital in the 1930s.
 During the US military government in Korea, she worked as an employee for the military government and lived with US Colonel John Baird in Okin-dong.
 Baird was in charge of the military police in South Korea.

-When an arrest warrant was issued for Lee Kang-guk in September 1946, she hid him in the house of an American advisor and helped Lee defect to North Korea in 1947.
-Lee Kang-guk was promoted to the first Foreign Minister by the Kim Il-sung regime.
-Later, when Lee Kang-guk launched an operation against South Korea, Kim Soo-im cooperated with his plan through a secret liaison and lent her house as a secret base for the Workers' Party of South Korea.
+When an arrest warrant was issued for Yi Kang-guk in September 1946, she hid him in the house of an American advisor and helped Lee defect to North Korea in 1947.
+Yi Kang-guk was promoted to the first Foreign Minister by the Kim Il-sung regime.
+Later, when Yi Kang-guk launched an operation against South Korea, Kim Soo-im cooperated with his plan through a secret liaison and lent her house as a secret base for the Workers' Party of South Korea.
 She also allegedly stole various confidential information and provided it to the Workers' Party of South Korea.
 Meanwhile, she secretly rescued and hid Yi Sung-yop (also Lee Seung-yeop), a guerrilla fighter for the Workers' Party of South Korea who had been imprisoned on death row by the Army Special Forces after his arrest, and helped him defect to North Korea under the guise of a doctor.